d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 without any additional computational overhead.
-Since the weight decay portion of the update depends only on the current value of each parameter, and the optimizer must touch each parameter once anyway.
+Since the weight decay portion of the update depends only on the current value of each parameter, the optimizer must touch each parameter once anyway.

 :begin_tab:`mxnet`
 In the following code, we specify